linearza/linearza.github.io/_posts/2017-06-14-addon-ember-cli-x-popup.md

 For styling, either style your own arbitrary classes within the component, or target the component classes themselves, namely: `.x-popup` and `.x-popup-popup`.

 This is still a very early release, and I'm sure there is still much to improve, but it was a fun and interesting exercise in mapping the positional logic.

+More information can be found on the project pages.

 Please feel free to PR.